 There should be space for a minimum of 20 guests, and the premises must contain sleeping, dining and lounge accommodation, as well a toilet, bathing facilities and either a serviced or self catering kitchen.

-Please find link below to Fáilte Ireland’s website.
+Please find the link to Fáilte Ireland’s website here.

 Other procedures required

-Other procedures providers of youth hostel accomodation services may have to comply with include the following:
+Other procedures providers of youth hostel accommodation services may have to comply with include the following:

-- Planning legislation, firesafety, and and local building regulations
+- Planning legislation, fire safety, and local building regulations

 - Food legislation